Be Transfer Ready

 Transfer Timeline and Planning

 It is never too early to start thinking about and planning your next steps after graduating from KCC.
 If you wait until your last semester to begin the career and transfer exploration process, it can be overwhelming and limit your transfer options.
+If you have questions about transferring, speak with your Academic Advisor.

 - Begin thinking about your interests, major and career goals.
 It is common to be undecided